Agasya27/Sparelens-Asses-DV/README.md

 ### File Storage
 - Uploaded files are stored in the filesystem (`uploads/` directory)
-- Parsed data is stored in PostgreSQL as JSON for flexible schema support
+- Parsed rows are stored in the database using a JSON column for flexible schema support

 ### Chart Data
 Charts are generated from backend aggregation endpoints, ensuring data consistency and supporting complex aggregations.